News

 Ko Lan off Pattaya’s coast

-Restaurants and small stores service the various beaches and the island is close enough to Pattaya to be enjoyed as a day trip.
+enjoyed as a day trip.
 Beach chairs are available for rent and there are plenty of activities on offer.
 Besides swimming, sun tanning and relaxing on the beach, visitors can ride a jet ski, go snorkeling or kayaking or even hike in the islands interior.
 There are hotels and bungalows at several of the beaches should you want to linger longer.

-Other activities such as parasailing from a floating jetty halfway between Pattaya and Koh Larn will appeal to the adrenalin seeker.
+to the adrenalin seeker.
 A speedboat will pull the parachute into the air give you a thrilling ride high above the waters.
 Underwater sea walking plunges you into the blue waters of Ko Lan to explore the seabed and discover the varied marine life off the island.
 Scuba diving and snorkeling is also on offer.